-If you would like to find out more about the Redbridge CCG PEF, please contact Andy Strickland, Head of Communications.
+If you would like to find out more about the Redbridge CCG PEF, please contact Annie Robertson, Communications and Engagement Manager.

 Patient Participation Groups (PPGs) help to improve, change and develop patient services at their GP practice.
 PPGs involve an active group of volunteer patients working in partnership with their own practice staff and GPs.

 Contact your GP surgery for more information about how to join and take a look at our leaflet about PPGs and what they do.

 Our Governing Body meets in public four or five times a year to make decisions about local health services and how to improve them for the benefit of patients and the public.
 Patients and members of the public can ask the Governing Body a question about local healthcare and our priorities.

 Please contact email@example.com with your question seven days before the meeting.